Asset-Based Loans

 Security for Asset-Based Lenders

 The assets used as collateral for an asset-based loan are – particularly for the lender – supposed to be valuable.
 This means that they are truly worth the market value that the lender uses to determine the percentage that is given as the loan.
-If the borrower subsequently defaults on the loan, the lender is secured with knowing it can seize the assets that serve as loan collateral.
+If the borrower subsequently defaults on the loan, the lender is secured by knowing it can seize the assets that serve as loan collateral.

 Once seized, the lender can then liquidate the assets and recover the amount it paid out as the loan.
 This is why asset-based lenders look closely at the assets being offered as collateral; that is the lender’s primary focus.
 If the borrower is in any way unable to repay the loan, the assets can be used to secure a return of the loan amount to the lender.